dmbarbour/glas/docs/GlasDesign.md

 Glas modules are typically represented by files and folders.
 Dependencies between Glas modules must be acyclic (i.e. a directed acyclic graph), and dependencies across folder boundaries are structurally restricted.
 Every module will deterministically compute a value.

 To compute the value for a file `foo.ext`, the Glas system will compile the file binary using a program defined in module `language-ext`.
-To bootstrap, the [g0](GlasZero.md) language is predefined.
+To bootstrap, the [g0](GlasZero.md) language (a Forth variant) is predefined.
 File extensions compose.
 For example, to compute the value for `foo.xyz.json` we first compile using `language-json` then compile using `language-xyz`.
 If a file has no extension, its value is simply the binary.
 Files and folders whose names start with `.` are hidden from the Glas module system.

 To compute the value for a folder `foo/`, we use the value from its contained `public` file.
 Folders are implicit boundaries for dependencies: a file can only reference global modules or those within the same folder as itself.

-Global modules are found using the GLAS_PATH environment variable, whose value should be a list of folders separated by semicolons.
-If there is no local module with a given name, we'll search for the first matching folder (not file) on GLAS_PATH.
-Later, we may extend module search to the network by some means, perhaps including a URL on GLAS_PATH.
+Global modules are currently found using the GLAS_PATH environment variable, whose value should be a list of folders separated by semicolons.
+If there is no local module with a given name, we'll search for the first matching module on GLAS_PATH.
+By convention, modules on GLAS_PATH should be folders.
+Later, we might extend module search to include network resources.

 *Note:* Glas does not specify a package manager.
 We can start with Nix or Guix, then later develop something more specialized.